Simulating Transient X-ray Photoelectron Spectra of Fe(CO)5 and Its Photodissociation Products With Multireference Algebraic Diagrammatic Construction Theory: Introduction

 Recently, we developed multireference algebraic diagrammatic construction theory (MR-ADC) for simulating excited states and electronic spectra of molecules.\cite{Sokolov:2018p204113,Chatterjee:2019p5908,Chatterjee:2020p6343,Mazin:2021p6152,Banerjee:2023p3037} In addition to excited states in the active space, MR-ADC incorporates all single and double excitations involving non-active molecular orbitals starting with its second-order approximation (MR-ADC(2)).
-The MR-ADC methods can be straightforwardly adapted for the simulations of XPS spectra by utilizing the core-valence separation (CVS) technique,\cite{Cederbaum:1980p206, Barth:1981p1038,Moura:2022p8041,Moura:2022p4769,Mazin:2023p4991} have computational cost similar to that of conventional low-order multireference perturbation theories, and are guaranteed to yield real-valued excitation energies.
-The CVS-MR-ADC methods have been used to calculate the potential energy surfaces of core-excited states in diatomic nitrogen and the ground-state XPS spectra of ozone molecule and benzyne biradicals with significant multiconfigurational character.\cite{Moura:2022p8041,Moura:2022p4769,Mazin:2023p4991}
+The MR-ADC methods are intruder-state-free, have computational cost similar to that of conventional low-order multireference perturbation theories, are guaranteed to yield real-valued excitation energies, and can be straightforwardly adapted for the simulations of XPS spectra by utilizing the core-valence separation (CVS) technique.\cite{Cederbaum:1980p206, Barth:1981p1038,Moura:2022p8041,Moura:2022p4769,Mazin:2023p4991} The CVS-MR-ADC methods have been used to calculate the potential energy surfaces of core-excited states in diatomic nitrogen and the ground-state XPS spectra of ozone molecule and benzyne biradicals with significant multiconfigurational character.\cite{Moura:2022p8041,Moura:2022p4769,Mazin:2023p4991}

 In this work, we present the first CVS-MR-ADC study of transient XPS spectra by applying these methods to iron pentacarbonyl (\ce{Fe(CO)5}) and its photodissociation products following the excitation with 266 nm light (\ce{Fe(CO)}$_x$, $x$ = 3, 4).
 The photodissociation of \ce{Fe(CO)5} has been studied using a variety of time-resolved experimental techniques in solution and gas phase.
-The solution phase dissociation has long been identified to involve triplet states of the photoproducts,\cite{portius_unraveling_2004} and a recent femtosecond-resolution resonant inelastic X-ray scattering study has confirmed the production of \ce{Fe(CO)4} in its triplet ground state or coordinated with solvent molecules.\cite{Wernet:2015p78} The gas phase dissociation, however, has been the subject of debate over the specific pathway followed.
+The solution phase dissociation has long been identified to involve triplet states of the photoproducts,\cite{portius_unraveling_2004} and a femtosecond-resolution resonant inelastic X-ray scattering study has confirmed the production of \ce{Fe(CO)4} in its triplet ground state or coordinated with solvent molecules.\cite{Wernet:2015p78} The gas phase dissociation, however, has been the subject of debate over the specific pathway followed.
 An early study using transient infrared spectroscopy showed that photoexcitation causes \ce{Fe(CO)5} to lose several of its \ce{CO} ligands, which number depends on the wavelength of excitation.\cite{Seder:1986p1977}